New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 2. Specify the amount for the charge.

-• Choose the time period that the charged service is to be accounted for.
-Specify the from and to dates/times of the period.
+• Choose the time period for the charged service by specifying the from and to dates and times.

-• The default period is the current date/time and can be set to a period from any date/time in the past and into the future.
+• The default period is the current date and time and can be set to any period in the past or future.

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.

-4. Select a coupon to apply.
-(Only one-time coupons that are applicable to the invoice amount are available here).
+• Select a coupon to apply.
+(Only one-time coupons that are applicable to the invoice amount are available here.)

 • Applying to a Subscription